 That article, (the one that wasn’t rude, offensive or stupid), one for the surfers…

-The sun doesn’t rise slowly, it’s not like sunset.
-It blazes over the headlands, throwing bright light and long dark shadows.
+The sun doesn’t rise slowly, it’s not like sunset, it blazes over the headlands, throwing bright light and long dark shadows.
 Everybody has seen a sunset, but not many have watched a sunrise.
-Maybe a some have been up at sunrise.
-In a car, on a train or eating toast before work, but that’s not the same as waiting for the sun to rise.
-It’s certainly not the same as sat on the beach in your wetsuit, while it’s still a bit too dark.
+Maybe some have been up at sunrise, such as in a car on a train travelling or eating toast before work, but that’s not the same as waiting for the sun to rise.
+It’s certainly not the same as sat on the beach in your wetsuit while it’s still a bit too dark.
 There is a golden line between the sky and the land behind you, and it’s growing fast.
-Turning the beach from indigo, to cyan as daylight fights the night.
-Revealing virgin sand, free of any footprints and the undulating corduroy lines of surf hitting a bank.
-Firing off empty waves.
-Nothing beats being the first to leave a line of footprints to the waves.
-Or feeling the temperature shift up, as sunlight touches your skin with the chill of foam around your feet.
+Turning the beach from indigo, to cyan as daylight fights the night, revealing virgin sand, free of any footprints and the undulating corduroy lines of surf hitting a bank firing off empty waves.
+Nothing beats being the first to leave a line of footprints to the waves or feeling the temperature shift up as sunlight touches your skin with the chill of foam around your feet.
 A little sprint paddle through the still blue dark water as you position yourself at the peak.
 Nobody to push you too deep.
 Nobody to snake you or drop in further down the line, mistaking a late backdoor set up barrel for not making the section.
 Just you, a sunrise and empty waves.
 Very few people in the world will ever get barrelled.
-I’m not religious at all, I don’t believe in any God, but if anything was to convince me of his existence it is a barrel.
-It truly is a gift, pulling in, the erie silence and making it out.
+I’m not religious at all, I don’t believe in any God but if anything was to convince me of his existence it is a barrel, it truly is a gift, pulling inside a wave, the erie silence.
 But if you’ve got up early and driven through night.
 Made the effort, there at sunrise and then get shacked.
 It feels so much better, more than a gift – you’ve earned it.

 Life burns, it hurts and it scars.
 Shitty jobs, heartbreak, recessions, worry about children.
 War.
 The only thing that has ever made sense to me was surfing.
 It has never asked anything of me.
 Has never judged me.
 Has always been there.
 Doesn’t care if I have an off day.
 No matter how shit life is, a quick surf can make the worst day feel OK. at 40 years of age, I have maybe 15 years of surfing left.
 15 years sounds a long time but 15 summers doesn’t.
 I see it this way, there are 52 weeks per year, so that’s 52 weekends.
 Some only get to surf at weekends, and you can’t guarantee waves every weekend or that you will be able to go.
 So lets be generous and half that to 26.
 Could you live with just 26 surfs a year?
 Should I be counting down my 390 surfs left?
 Well fuck that.
 I can’t and won’t.
 As long as the sun keeps rising and there are waves, I will be there.